 - Be aware of your child’s responses to your method of working through the moment with them.

-- In difficult interactions, make your child feels your empathy, by patiently validating their feelings and getting to the root of their expression.
+- In difficult interactions, show empathy by patiently validating their feelings and getting to the root of their expression.

-- Instead of focusing on your parental agenda in these situations, show your child that you respect their attempts to solve problems, and guide them with trust and affection.
+- Instead of focusing on you, show your child that you respect their attempts to solve problems.
+Guide them with trust and affection.
 Work through these experiences together.